-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment ii.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment protection system response to disturbances by the injection of simulated frequency / speed control signals; and ii.
 Routine tests of electrical / mechanical over speed devices.
-Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) 32 Method 3 (of 4): (a) Verify the modelled performance of a sample of turbines/solar inverter units; Following plant change Only applicable to small asynchronous generators with digital controls that are aggregated and that do not materially differ in terms of their design and settings Operation over the frequency range specified and agreed in the Generator Performance Standard (b) Verify the performance by testing response to an introduced disturbance; Type testing and verification every 10 years Each unit is not material and performance slippage is unlikely Consistent with the performance standard registered at the connection point (c) Continuous monitoring (high speed) of performance at the connection point; and Appropriate to use where high speed monitors are available and models have been used in establishing compliance Operation over the frequency range specified and agreed in the Generator Performance Standard
+Response to Frequency Disturbances (as required under S5.2.5.3 in versions 1-129 of the Rules, the initial Code, and all amended versions of the Code) Method 3 (of 4): (a) Verify the modelled performance of a sample of turbines/solar inverter units; Following plant change Only applicable to small asynchronous generators with digital controls that are aggregated and that do not materially differ in terms of their design and settings Operation over the frequency range specified and agreed in the Generator Performance Standard (b) Verify the performance by testing response to an introduced disturbance; Type testing and verification every 10 years Each unit is not material and performance slippage is unlikely Consistent with the performance standard registered at the connection point